btrettel/flt/to-do.md

 Priorities:

+- ga.f90:
-- ga.f90: Module for derivative-free optimization of `real`s with a genetic algorithm.
+    - Subroutine to optimize genetic algorithm parameters with a genetic algorithm.
+Objective function is wall-clock time.
     - Make simulation fully specified by the chromosome so that no additional `config` type needs to be passed in beyond the genetic algorithm configuration.
-    - luke_essentials_2013 p.
-31
-    - herrera_tackling_1998
     - de_jong_analysis_1975 p.
 68 (pdf p.
 83): mutation probability should be proportional to `1/n_pop`
         - Combine with 1/5 rule for the PDF width from evolution strategies. beyer_evolution_2002 p.
 26 (pdf p.
 22)
-    - Have multiple outputs.
-        - `chromo%f`
-        - `chromo%f_set`
     - Won't initially for simplicity: `chromo%out(:)` (for non-objective function outputs that may be of interest).
 Make type a `class(*)` variable so that I can put any output I want in there.
 - returncodes.f90: A module containing `errno` codes, other internal return codes.
     - Make a table of `iostat` values in different Fortran compilers so that you know which values to pick to not conflict with any compiler.
         - <https://fortranwiki.org/fortran/show/iso_fortran_env>